 2013 review of key government reports and surveys that provide perspective on trends in various violent crime rates, with a focus on youth and racial groups.

-2013 review of scholarship relating to new policing programs and techniques to reduce crime in difficult areas, and their outcomes.
+2013 review of scholarship on new policing programs to reduce crime and their outcomes.
 Also discussed are data analytics and “predictive policing.”

 2013 research review of major studies relating to multitasking and distraction, with an emphasis on young people and social media.

 2013 study by Florida State University the effectiveness of a range of state incentive programs for the construction of energy-efficient builtings..